Getting started

 What are the Open Source components used across my different products?

-Hermine allows you to identify the different products including a given version of an Open Source component, to list the most frequently used Open Source component accross all your products, etc.
+Hermine allows you to identify the different products including a given version of an Open Source component, to list the most frequently used Open Source component across all your products, etc.

 Manual workflow

-You must first create a licence policy by analysing the Open Source licences.
-If you want to test the application, you can import the shared data provided by the Hermine project (analysed licences and compliance actions) :
+You must first create a license policy by analyzing the Open Source licenses.
+If you want to test the application, you can import the shared data provided by the Hermine project (analyzed licenses and compliance actions) :

 Download the Compliance actions JSON file and import it from the Generic Obligations page.